numworks/epsilon/poincare/doc/simplification.md

 `{1, undef, 3}`
 `piecewise({x, x>0, undef})`

-If multiple undef can be bubbled up, we select the most "important" one.
+If multiple `undef` can be bubbled up, we select the most "important" one.
+For instance, `DivisionByZero` has precedence over `NonReal`.

 #### Floats